Beacon-Heart/Heart_Beacon/README.md

 Eco_Econ_Epochs: It's about TIME

-All things internet, internet of programmable money are formed using:
+THESIS: All things internet, internet of programmable money are formed using:

 1) Time epochs created by oscillating crystal based silicon chips